-A 4-day tour in the steps of The Old Contemptibles
+The Retreat from Mons: a 4-day tour in the steps of The Old Contemptibles

-This tour begins with an introductory visit to some key scenes of the one-day battle fought around the town of Mons on 23rd August 1914, the British Army’s very first engagement with the enemy in the Great War.
+The tour begins with an introductory visit to some key scenes of the one-day battle fought around the town of Mons on 23rd August 1914, the British Army’s very first engagement with the enemy in the Great War.

 The tour includes two nights in Mons and one on the battlefield of Le Cateau.
 In retracing the steps of The Old Contemptibles on their arduous retreat, we shall examine the myth of the Angels of Mons and visit locations where hard reality took over:-

 *Pre-battle planning by British commanders at their château headquarters

 *Rearguard actions by Smith-Dorrien’s Corps at Elouges and Audregnies

 *Rearguard actions by Haig’s Corps at Maroilles and Landrecies

 *The Twelve Men of Iron – soldiers in hiding

 *The Affair at Néry (including three VCs and Goudhurst’s first fatality)